DucManhPhan/DucManhPhan.github.io/_posts/2020-02-24-Improving-performance-of-application-by-running-processes-in-the-background.md

 ---
 layout: post
-title: Running processes in the background with Java's multithreading
+title: Improving performance of application by running processes in the background
 bigimg: /img/image-header/factory.jpg
 tags: [Multithreading, Java]
 ---

+In this article, we will learn how to use the fire-and-forget pattern to improve performance of system with its implementations.

+Let's get started.

 <br>